Ivan Reitman: Unmade projects

 In 2013, it was revealed that Reitman had plans to make a sequel to Evolution, but they never came to fruition.

 In June 2016, it was reported that Reitman would produce a prospective animated series Ghostbusters: Ecto Force.
 In July 2017, Reitman stated that Ecto Force had been postponed to focus on an animated Ghostbusters film that he would produce and co-direct alongside Fletcher Moules.

+In 2017, Reitman was prepping Summer of Love, a road trip musical he was to direct and produce, with Shawn Mendes set to star, and Montecito Picture Company's Joe Medjuk, Tom Pollock and Ali Bell also producing.

 Personal life and death

 Reitman married Geneviève Robert in 1976.
 He had two daughters and a son, Jason, who is a film director best known for his films Juno, Thank You for Smoking, Up in the Air and Ghostbusters: Afterlife.
 His daughter Catherine is the creator, executive producer, writer and star of the CBC comedy series Workin' Moms.
 His other daughter, Caroline, is a nurse in San Diego, California.
 He and his French-Canadian wife, who converted to Judaism, brought up their children in the same tradition.

 In 2009, he was made an Officer of the Order of Canada "for his contributions as a director and producer, and for his promotion of the Canadian film and television industries".
 In April 2011, he received the Mayor's Prize at his native city of Komárno, Slovakia.
 He received the Queen Elizabeth II Diamond Jubilee Medal in 2012.

 In 2014, he said "I've always been something of a conservative-slash-libertarian."
 Reitman had previously appeared in the 2004 documentary, Rated R: Republicans in Hollywood.

 Reitman died in his sleep at home in Montecito, California, on February 12, 2022, at the age of 75.